Curriculum Detail

 Fifth Grade Computer Science focuses on writing algorithms and understanding sequences in various programming languages including advanced block, HTML, and Python.
 Students will also use robotics to connect their coding skills from basic design to application.
 Using prior knowledge of digital citizenship, students explore digital scenarios, discuss online safety and account security, and cyber-bullying.
 Basic computing skills are reinforced throughout the year, and students continue honing their keyboarding skills.

-• Computer Science 6: Interactive Programming
+• Computer Science 6

 Grade 6 | Full Year